-NOTE 5 - LIABILITIES NOT COVERED BY BUDGETARY RESOURCES
+NOTE 6 - LIABILITIES NOT COVERED BY BUDGETARY RESOURCES

 The accrued liabilities of ARC are comprised of program expense accruals, payroll accruals and unfunded annual leave earned by employees.
 Program expense accruals represent expenses that were incurred prior to year-end but were not paid.
 Similarly, payroll accruals represent payroll expenses that were incurred prior to year-end but were not paid.
-The only liabilities not covered by budgetary resources is the unfunded leave in the amount of \$631 for FY2022 and \$608 for FY2021.
+The only liability not covered by budgetary resources is the unfunded leave in the amount of \$723 for FY2023 and \$631 for FY2022.

-Liabilities as of September 30, 2022 and 2021 consisted of the following:
+Liabilities as of September 30, 2023, and 2022 consisted of the following: